Edit Blog Post

 21 February, 2012 Tarrafal, Cape Verde

-After a moments mull, I figured "Why not?" and walk over to a couple of 30-something dudes each sipping from a bottle of Super Bock.
+After a moments mull, I figured again "Why not?"----not my normal modus operendi--- and walk over to a couple of 30-something dudes each sipping a bottle of Super Bock.
 "Where ya from?"
 I ask.
 The dark haired guy closest to me puts down his beer and replies "United States".
-"I know that", I wise crack in my best Jersey accent, "But where?"
-"Wisconsin", answers Bob, the dark haired one.
-"New York, Finger Lakes" adds shaggy blond haired & round bespectacled Toby.
+"No shit", sez this Jersey native, "But where?"
+After the slightest of shocked head jerks, "Wisconsin", answers Bob, the dark haired one.
+"New York, Finger Lakes" adds Bob's shaggy blond haired & round bespectacled partner Toby.
 They invite and I join them.

 "So what's the Peace Corps up to in Tarrafal these days?"
 I ask.
-Toby replies"I teach English here in town."
+Toby.
+"I teach English here in town."
 When asked if he thinks he is making a difference, he takes a swig of beer and then sighs "I don't know.
 Unless I talk about Snoop Dog or M&M, they don't really listen."
 "All of them?"
 "No", he replies, "There are one or two who practice and get it.
-You know, English being the language of business and all that, I try to make them understand that knowing it can open doors that are otherwise not always ulocked."
-"Pouco, pouco", I smiled "I'd like to think that since the Peace Corps arrived here back in 1988, put all those English lessons together, there has to be a fair amount of people who have picked up the language and has hopefully it has made some difference in their lives."
-Bob joins in "Same here, my mission is helping people start up and sustain small businesses.
-You almost have to start from scratch...things like having a sign, inventory and the importance of accounting.
+'Get it' as in English may open the door of opportunity beyond this town."
+"Pouco, pouco", I smile.
+"I'd like to think", Toby continued "that since the Peace Corps arrived here in 1988, with the sum of all those English lessons, there has to be a fair amount of people who have picked up the language and has hopefully it has made a difference in their lives."
+"Same here' Bob chimes in, "My mission is helping people start up and sustain small businesses.
+You pretty much have to start from scratch...things like having a sign, and the importance of inventory and accounting.
 Some make it, most don't but I'm happy for those that do."
-I recounted that when I first visited here almost 20 years ago, it was a different Tarrafal.
-Cobblestoned streets were luxurious as most roads were hard, rocky dirt.
-Not that roads mattered since the only transportation at the time were black bodied and green roofed ancient Mercedes taxis mostly confined to the city limits of Praia and beyond there were either Toyota pick-up trucks with canvas roofs over the beds that contained a couple of wooden benches or fast, careening Toyota Hiace vans holding usually no less than 10 people and their cargo.
+I recounted that when I first visited Tarrafal 20 years ago, it was a different town.
+Cobblestoned streets were considered a luxury as most roads were hard, red dirt littered with undercarriage scraping rocks.
+Not that roads mattered since the only transportation at the time were black bodied and green roofed ancient Mercedes taxis restricted to the confines of Praia.
+Beyond the capital's city limits were either Toyota pick-up trucks whose beds had a canvas roof shading a couple of wooden benches or fast, careening Toyota Hiace vans holding usually no less than 12 people and their cargo.
 Locals pronounce 'Hiace' as 'Yass'.

 A thoughtful hush descends on the table followed by a toast to the Peace Corps.
 Silence follows sips.
 It's a comfortable one with no need to fill with words.
 It's part of the rhythm of Tarrafal.

-Toby swallows and follows "After my time is up, I'll definately come back here to visit.
+Bob breaks the silence "You know, the Peace Corps is funny.
+After training they asked where I wanted to go.
+I said 'Southeast Asia' and they said 'Cape Verde' and I say 'Where's that?"
+I smile because that's the exact same thing I said the first time someone told me about this place.
+Toby swallows and follows "After my time is up, I'll definitely come back to visit.
 It's paradise.
 Every morning I go to the market, buy a couple of hot rolls, a papaya and a bag of coffee and I pinch myself realizing how lucky I am to be posted here."

 Tot: 0.067s; Tpl: 0.01s; cc: 7; qc: 45; dbt: 0.036s; 1; m:domysql w:travelblog (10.17.0.13); sld: 1;

 ; mem: 1.1mb